project-a/project-a-jobs/Tech Lead Software Engineering.md

 We’re looking for a motivated Tech Lead Software Engineering (C++/Qt/QML) (m/f/d) to join one of our portfolio companies and lead the software operations.
 In your day-to-day work, you’ll focus on driving the product forward from the technical point of view and get the opportunity to contribute hands-on to various technical projects.
-Join our portfolio company: An Austrian MedTech company focused on manufacturing dental equipment and materials.
+Join our portfolio company: A MedTech company focused on developing high-tech dental products.

 ### [Apply here](https://grnh.se/5c557d482us)

 ### :computer: In this role, you’ll:

-* Lead a small and highly specialised team of C++/Qt/QML software
+* Be the Tech-Lead of a small and highly specialised team of C++/Qt/QML software developers
 * Further develop and create the  architectural design of our software assets
 * Lead software operations using agile methodologies
 * Maintain a high level of quality in the process and the resulting software